alimakouar/web-scraping-bourse/README.md

 # web-scraping-bourse-maroc
-A program to extract stock exchange from the website to and excel file
+A program to extract stock exchange from the website to an excel file

 dependencies are :
   -pandas